nstockil/ns-canvas-form/README.md

 # React
+React is a popular front-end Javascript framework.
+It uses JSX which combines HTML and Javascript to allow developers component based web apps.

+Today we'll be using it to build a prototype translation and learning app.

 # Using the React Example
 _See the Appendix for more information for setting up a React App from scratch._